 YYC Food Trucks

 Also, step away from the restaurant experience and test out YYC Food Trucks!
-This group of passionate chefs and foodies go to multiple events around the city throughout the year spreading street food culture ranging from pizza to Asian fusion to local gelato.
+This group of passionate chefs and foodies attend multiple events around the city throughout the year, spreading street food culture, ranging from pizza to Asian fusion to local gelato.

 Things to Do Near Calgary